braziljs/eloquente-javascript/chapters/09-expressoes-regulares.md

 }
 ```

-The code goes over every line in the file.
-It keeps a “current category” object, and when it finds a normal directive, it adds it to this object.
-When it encounters a line that starts a new category, it replaces the current category with a new one, to which subsequent directives will get added.
-Finally, it returns an array containing all the categories it came across.
 O código percorre cada linha no arquivo.
 Ele mantem um objeto  "categoria atual", e quando encontra um directiva normal, adiciona ela ao objeto, Quando encontra uma linha que inicia uma nova categoria, ela troca a categoria atual pela nova, para adicionar as directivas seguintes.
 Finalmente, retorna um _array_ contendo todas as categorias que encontrou.

-Note the recurring use of ^ and $ to make sure the expression matches the whole line, not just part of it.
-Leaving these out is a common mistake, which results in code that mostly works but behaves strangely for some input.
 Observe o uso recorrente de _ˆ_ e _$_ para se certificar que a expressão busca em toda a linha, não apenas em parte dela.
 Esquecer isso é um erro comum, que resulta um códifo que funciona mas retorna resultados estranhos para algumas entradas.

-The expression /^\s*(;.*)?$/ can be used to test for lines that can be ignored.
-Do you see how it works?
-The part between the parentheses will match comments, and the ? after that will make sure it also matches lines with only whitespace.
 A expressão _/^\s*(;.*)?$/_ pode ser usada para testar linhas que podem ser ignoradas.
 Entende como funciona?
 A parte entre parênteses irá encontrar comentários e o _?_ depois ira se certificar que também encontrará linahs apenas com espaços em branco.

-The pattern if (match = string.match(...)) is similar to the trick where I used an assignment as the condition for while before.
-You usually aren’t sure that your expression will match.
-But you only want to do something with the resulting match array if it not null, so you need to test for that first.
-To not break the pleasant chain of if forms, we can assign this result to a variable as the test for if and do the matching and the testing in a single line.
 O padrão _if (encontrados = texto.match(...))_ é parecido com o truque que foi usado como definição do _while_ antes.
 Geralmente não temos certeza se a expressão encontrará algo.
 Mas você só deseja fazer algo com o resultado se ele nao for nulo, então você precisa testar ele antes.
 Para não quebrar a agradável sequencia de _ifs_ podemos definir o resultado a uma variável para o teste, e fazer a busca e testes em uma única linha.

 ## International characters